 The 1970s saw the NF become a recognisable thread within Britain's socio-political fabric.
 Electoral broadcasts were transmitted in 1974 and 1979; interventions in local and byelections brought media attention.
 Beyond the hustings and associated electoral paraphernalia, NF paper sellers took up position on street corners as the NF's insignia became a graffitied staple of the urban landscape.
 Processional marches, replete with drums, banners and rows of union flags, grew to be commonplace under the direction of Martin Webster, the NF's national activities' organiser.
-These, in turn, were typically met by anti-fascist protestors, paving the way for set-piece confrontations such as in Lewisham in August 1977.
+These, in turn, were typically met by anti-fascist protestors, wav for paving the set-piece confrontations such as in Lewisham in August 1977.
 Though played down in the NF's public literature, the 'battle for the streets' provided an integral part of the Front's strategy.
-Racially-motivated attacks increased in accord with the far-right's influence, ranging from petty-vandalism and arson to physical assault and murder (Bethnal Green and Stepney Trades Council 1978; Renton 2006: 11).9
+Racially-motivated attacks increased in accord with the farright's influence, ranging from pettyvandalism and arson to physical assault and murder (Bethnal Green and Stepney Trades Council 1978; Renton 2006: 11).9 was education, meaning a focus on technical colleges. universities and schools via recruitment drives and leafleting against 'Marxist' teachers (Holland 1977: 9) - or 'political paedophiles', to use the language of the NF's annual conference.
+To this end, a Young National Front (YNF) was soon established. through which football tournaments and social events (NF discos) were organised in tandem with the dissemination of NF literature aimed specifically at young people (Pearce 1978: 5).

 Essential to the NF's growth was the recruitment of disaffected working-class youth (Billig and Cochrane 1981: 3-15).
-Writing in the summer of 1977, Derek Holland noted the NF's need to counter the influence of left-wing parties mobilising 'youth' in support of causes such as anti-racism and anti-imperialism.
-For Holland, at least, himself a young student, the main 'battle ground' was education, meaning a focus on technical colleges, universities and schools via recruitment drives and leafleting against 'Marxist' teachers (Holland 1977: 9) - or 'political paedophiles', to use the language of the NF's annual conference.
-To this end, a Young National Front (YNF) was soon established, through which football tournaments and social events (NF discos) were organised in tandem with the dissemination of NF literature aimed specifically at young people (Pearce 1978: 5).
+Writing in the summer of 1977.
+Derek Holland noted the NF's need to counter the influence of left-wing parties mobilising 'youth' in support of causes such anti-racism and antias imperialism.
+For Holland, at least, himself a young student, the main 'battle ground'